 Cassia, by contrast, hits your palate like a cinnamon sledgehammer.
 Strong, spicy, and slightly bitter, it's the go-to for bold flavors — think pumpkin spice lattes, cinnamon rolls, gingerbread, and spiced meats.
 It's punchy and assertive, which makes it great for recipes where cinnamon is meant to be front and center.

-While both types of cinnamon offer health benefits, there’s a major caveat: coumarin content.
+While both types of cinnamon offer health benefits, the coumarin content difference is critical for safety:

 - Rich in antioxidants and anti-inflammatory compounds